 If you want to get off the grid, then Cuba is the place to go.
 Wifi access is hard to find, expensive when available, and slow as molasses regardless of price.
 I found that a mojito went a long way toward sweetening what was a true annoyance as I had to walk several blocks to reach a hotel with WiFi access, and then it was only available in a crowded, windowless room at the Hotel Nacional de Cuba.

-Since then, I learned that the ETECSA Wifi card can be purchased at a number of hotels and ETECSA centers.
-(Find Wifi on the island on this list published by Tripadvisor, current as of December 2015.)
-Scratch off the card to reveal a passcode that can be used to get online wherever there is Wifi access (with more available since Cuba opened up 35 new Wifi spots this summer.)
+An ETECSA Wifi card can be purchased at a number of hotels and ETECSA centers.
+Scratch off the card to reveal a passcode that can be used to get online wherever there is Wifi access.

 - Cuban Adventures | Urban Adventures (I used this service to buy medical insurance online and to book a walking tour in Havana.)

-- Cubatur – (I used this agency to arrange an excursion to Trinidad, Cuba.)
+- Cubatur – (I used this agency to arrange our excursion to Trinidad, Cuba.)

 - Authentic Cuba